yaegassy/coc-pysen/README.md

 **Known issues I have felt (pysen-ls itself?, or pysen-vscode?)**:

-- [ ] There seems to be no implementation of `pysen.reloadServerConfiguration`.
 - [ ] Currently, it is slow overall (especially formatting).
 Formatting commands may time out.
 (It is also due to the fact that "black" itself is slow...)
   - You may want to refrain from setting up automatic formatting when saving files.